-The Flat-Pack Tram Kit
+The Flat-Pack Tram Kit A Look at Brass By John Prentice |

 Over recent years much has been written about how the model railway world has raised its standards, but that the model tramway fraternity has not kept pace.
 One of the great railway modeller advances has been the use of etched brass kits.
 Here it is possible to achieve some very fine results.
-Chris Cornell produced a good range of etched brass tram kits, including his superb London E/3 and HR/2 models, but the take up of the use of such kits has been quite modest.
+Chris Cornell, a TLRS member, has produced a good range of etched brass tram kits, including his superb London E/3 and HR/2 models, but the take up of the use of such kits has been quite modest.
 It seems that some tramway modellers find the thought of etched brass as being too difficult or perhaps too expensive.

 The Preston car (or its equivalent from other manufacturers) was common on many British tramways.
 Before you start construction of this, or indeed any tram model, you should get one or two good pictures of your chosen prototype, as there were a number of variations between systems.